openmindculture/wp-contact-form-inbox-report-mailer-plugin/README.md

 # Contact Form Inbox Report Mailer

 Contact Form Inbox Report Mailer sends email reports of Flamingo contact form inbox entries, including possible spam.
 The Flamingo plugin is required!
 Contact Form 7 and Aksimet are assumed.
-This is free software as-is with absolutely no warranty!
+An email will be sent to the default admin email adress every day, containing an inbox overview of the last 48 hours in HTML format.
+Configuration options will be added in upcoming releases.
+This plugin is free software, provided as-is with absolutely no warranty!
 Feel free to contribute on GitHub to report problems and add missing features!

 ![Screenshot collage](contact-form-inbox-report-mailer/assets/banner-772x250.png)